-Those who are undecided about a major/career can make an appointment with our Career Exploration Center in BE 1102E take a career assessment test.
+Those who are undecided about a major/career can make an appointment with our Career Exploration Center in BE 1102E to take a career assessment test.
 This assessment can reveal your interests, values, and skills which then match you up with potential careers and programs that prepare you for specific career paths.
-Almost all universities offer an economics major, but the concentrations they offer vary.
-If you are particularly interested in international development, for instance, make sure your intended transfer university offers that focus.
-Our Transfer Center in BE 1102F can help find universities you are interested in attending and guide you through the application process
+Most universities offer a mathematics major, but the concentrations and related majors they offer can vary.
+If you want to study applied mathematics, for instance, make sure your intended transfer university offers that focus.

+Our Transfer Center in BE 1102F can help find universities you are interested in attending and guide you through the application process.